 5 problems with our mental health care system that we can fix

 Uneven distribution of workers

 There is a large geographic disparity in services and a variety of distribution of therapists across the states.
 Even within a single state, therapists typically reside in urban, more liberal areas, leaving many rural populations without care.
-Patients in rural parts of the country regularly have to drive anywhere from 45 minutes to three hours to find the care that they need.
+Patients in rural parts of the country regularly have to drive anywhere from 45 minutes to three hours to find the necessary care.
 Additionally, 54% of counties in the US do not even have a psychiatrist.

-An illuminating microcosm of the issue can be found in rural centers located in small however wealthy mountain towns in Colorado – such as Estes Park.
-Therapeutic taff can not afford to live within 45 minutes of any facility located in Estes Park without receiving low-income housing support or living off of additional outside income.
-Finding therapists willing to make the 45-minute drive or re-locate, exacerbates the already challenging issue of finding properly trained therapists.
-A teen center in this location recently had to close down, and since, there has been an abject lack of mental health care services for the rural population of Larimer County, and the situation does not seem to be getting any better.
+An illuminating microcosm of the issue can be found in rural centers in Colorado’s small but wealthy mountain towns – such as Estes Park.
+Therapeutic staff can not afford to live within 45 minutes of any facility located in Estes Park without receiving low-income housing support or living off of additional outside income.
+Finding therapists willing to make the 45-minute drive or relocate, exacerbates the already challenging issue of finding properly trained therapists.
+A teen center in this location recently had to close down.
+Since there has been an abject lack of mental health care services for the rural population of Larimer County, and the situation does not seem to be getting any better.